datastaxdevs/workshop-sql-to-nosql-migration/README.md

 ## 1. Create your Astra instance

-`ASTRA` service is available at url [https://astra.datastax.com](https://dtsx.io/workshop). `ASTRA` is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
-No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.
+`ASTRA` service is available at url [https://astra.datastax.com](https://dtsx.io/workshop). `ASTRA` is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster. **No credit card or any payment required**, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - **sufficient to run small production workloads**.

 **✅ Step 1a.
 Register (if needed) and Sign In to Astra** : You can use your `Github`, `Google` accounts or register with an `email`.